Get answers to the questions that everyone has!

 All bedrooms are fully set up with everything you need to get started:

 We do not provide pillows, towels, bath mats or coat hangers.

 Our fees are set annually by the University and are the same across all of the University-owned Colleges.
 Please see the

 for the current year’s fees and payment options.

 Will I have to share my room?

-No. Because you are living in a community for 40 weeks of the year it is important to have an area where you can close the door and call it your own space.
+No. Because you are living in a community for 38 weeks it is important for you to have your own space.

 43 of our rooms are in the houses and the rest are in the main building.